Local First Arizona Foundation is woven throughout many agricultural programs in Arizona.

 Good Food Finder AZ is Arizona’s largest and most comprehensive local foods directory.
 This interactive site allows families and institutional food buyers alike to learn about and connect with Arizona’s local food providers in order to shorten food supply chains, improve access to local, healthy foods, and strengthen community resilience to create a healthier, sustainable food system in Arizona.
 In addition to connecting consumers to local food producers, Good Food Finder AZ also serves as an educational tool for Arizonans interested in learning about what’s fresh and in-season, or how sustainability is impacted by our food choices.
 Good Food Finder AZ’s mission is to: Promote locally-produced and processed foods; Stimulate food-based community economic development in Arizona; Foster new opportunities for Arizona farmers, ranchers and food crafters; Cultivate healthy eating habits and educated, empowered families; Expand access to affordable, fresh and local food; and Demonstrate the connection between food, health, community and the environment.
 Visit: goodfoodfinderaz.com

 The Food and Farm Finance Forum is an annual opportunity for those involved in and contributing to Arizona’s local food system to gather, network, learn, and develop new skill sets.
-The 2016 Food and Farm Finance Forum has now passed.
-Dates for the 2017 Forum will be announced soon!
-Please stay tuned to our newsletters, Facebook, Twitter, and Instagram for announcement on all events.
-Tickets On Sale Now The forum features nationally-acclaimed speakers with experience in farming, food system development, local food marketing and building local and living economies, and bridges the gap between farmers, local food entrepreneurs and potential investment and/or access to capital.
+The Food and Farm Finance Forum will be held May 2017 in Tucson, Arizona.
+Details for the Forum will be announced soon!
+Please stay tuned to our newsletters, Facebook, Twitter, and Instagram for announcements on all events.
+Tickets On Sale Soon!
+The forum features nationally-acclaimed speakers with experience in farming, food system development, local food marketing and building local and living economies, and bridges the gap between farmers, local food entrepreneurs and potential investment and/or access to capital.
 Bringing together food producers, food system advocates, policy makers, and funders to grow the capacity of Arizona food producers and entrepreneurs, it forges alliances and partnerships that build collaboration around healthy local food systems, and cultivates healthy eating habits that demonstrate the connection between food, health, community and the environment.
-View 2016 Programming and Purchase Tickets Thank You to Our Sponsors Interested in sponsoring the 2016 Food and Farm Finance Forum?
+View 2016 Programming Thank You to Our Sponsors Interested in sponsoring the 2016 Food and Farm Finance Forum?
 Please email Rachel Morningstar for information.
 Those hoping to attend or sponsor can be kept updated on announcements by signing up for our local food newsletters and by following Good Food Finder on Facebook, Twitter, and Instagram.

 The Arizona Farmer+Chef Connection brings together local food producers prepared to transact at a wholesale level and introduces them to wholesale food buyers at restaurants, hotels, etc. from across the state.
 Farmer+Chef is the state’s only event of its kind, aimed at building wholesale food networks at the local level.
 The cornerstone of the event is the Suppliers’ Marketplace, a vendor fair exclusively showcasing Arizona food producers and distributors, followed by a reception featuring local food, beer, wine, and spirits.
 The 2016 Farmer + Chef Connection has now ended.
 Planning for our next event, the Food and Farm Finance Forum, is in progress.
 Please stay tuned to our Facebook, Twitter, Instagram and food newsletters for announcements on this event as well as next year’s Farmer + Chef Connection.
 View 2016 programming The industry-focused event is aimed at building wholesale food networks at the local level.
 The cornerstone of the event is the Suppliers’ Marketplace, a vendor fair exclusively featuring Arizona food producers and distributors.
 Buyers will meet local purveyors of quality dairy, meats, produce, baked goods and other value-added products, and much more!
 Complementing the event is an end of day reception featuring Arizona food, beer, wine, and spirits.
 Who should attend: Arizona Farmers and Food Producers prepared to transact at a wholesale level Chefs, Restaurant Owners and Management Hotels and Catering Businesses Hospitals, Senior and Human Service Institutions, Health and Wellness Centers Education and Government Food Service Procurement Purchasers and Managers for grocery stores and markets Any entrepreneur, food service professional, or member of the public that is dedicated to building a better community, environment and economy through local food supply chains View 2016 programming NEW THIS YEAR Now held on Monday to better suit food and hospitality industries Returning to Tucson in celebration of its recent designation as North America’s first UNESCO City of Gastronomy The Marketplace will be the sole focus for the first time this year, featuring an all-new design that showcases Arizona’s diversity in farming and food production.
 The AZ Made Awards presented by Bite Magazine will make their debut at this year’s Local Food Reception.
 We encourage those interested in furthering their knowledge of Arizona’s food system to attend the Arizona Living Economy Forum, complementing the event with exploratory